-Planning ahead for flooding will protect you, your family, your property, your finances and your piece of mind.
-This is especially true if you live in a Federal Emergency Management Agency (FEMA) designated flood zone.
-To find out more about flood zones, see the Flood Zones web page.
+Planning ahead for flooding will protect you and your family, your property, your finances and provide piece of mind, especially true if you live in a Federal Emergency Management Agency (FEMA) designated flood zone.

-- Flooded streets may hide areas of washed out streets.
-Water may be much deeper than it appears, so use caution in these areas.
+- Flooded streets may hide areas of washed out streets, so use caution as water may be deeper than it looks.

-- Vehicles can be easily swept away in just two feet of moving water, so don't drive through flooded areas.
-If your car stalls, abandon it and move to high ground.
-More people drown in their cars than anywhere else during flooding,
+- Vehicles can be swept away in just two feet of moving water, so don't drive through flooded areas.
+If your car stalls, abandon it and move to higher ground.
+More people drown in their cars than anywhere else during flooding.

-- Flash flood waters can roll boulders, tear out trees, destroy buildings and obliterate bridges.
+- Flash flood waters can roll boulders, tear out trees, destroy buildings and bridges.

 - Electric current passes easily through water, so stay away from downed power lines and electrical wires.
 Electrocution is a major source of deaths in floods.

-- If the waters start to rise inside your house before you have evacuated, retreat to the second floor, the attic, and if necessary, the roof
+- If water start to rise inside your house before you have evacuated, move to a higher second floor or an attic, and if necessary, the roof.

 - Take personal necessities, such as medications, eyeglasses, dry clothing, a flashlight, and a portable radio with you.
 Then, wait for help.

-More information can be found at the flooding section of the FEMA website.
+More information can be found at the FEMA website.

-- Do not enter a flooded area in your home if the electricity has not been turned off
+- Do not enter a flooded area of a home until the electricity has been turned off.

 - It may be unsafe to enter a flooded basement, even after water has receded.
-Before entering, you may want to have the home inspected by a structural engineer, a licensed electrician, as well as a plumber to determine cross contamination issues.
+Consider having your home inspected by a structural engineer, a licensed electrician and a licensed plumber.

 - Check your ceilings for signs of sagging.
 Ceiling boards are heavy, and can be dangerous if they fall.